Happiness is... sunshine, a model, and an X20!

 Mixer filters

-Both the active condition and flight modes filters must be satisfied for the mix to be active.
+Note that both the active condition and flight modes filters must be satisfied for the mix to be active.

 That concludes our introduction to mixers.
 For details about the individual mixers, please see the Mixers Reference page.

-How channel values are calculated
+How mixer values are aggregated

 The mixer list.
 Each line shows the name, source, and one or more output channels